anaismartins/anaismartins/README.md

-I am an Experimental Physics student with strong communication, organizational and problem-solving skills.
+I am a final-year student in the master’s in Experimental Physics at Utrecht University, working on my thesis on early warning for gravitational wave signals from binary neutron star coalescence using machine learning in field programmable gate arrays.
+I have strong communication, organisational and problem-solving skills.
 I am well-versed in data analysis and programming.
-Most of my latest academic work has been focused on Optics and Quantum Phenomena in the lab and programming and data collection resorting to microcontrollers in my Engineering-based classes, culminating in an Optical System Design graduation project.
+My earlier academic work was focused on Optics and Quantum Phenomena in the lab and programming and data collection resorting to microcontrollers in my Engineering-based classes, culminating in an Optical System Design bachelor's graduation project.

 ![Ana's GitHub stats](https://github-readme-stats.vercel.app/api?username=anaismartins&count_private=true&show_icons=true)